 The Greatest Gift | Show Him Some Love on Father’s Day!

-For Father’s Day, show dad some love.
-Go beyond the commercialization.
+Show dad some love for Father’s Day, and go beyond the commercialization.
 Yes, shower him with gifts if you will.
 Above all, make a positive impact that will strengthen your relationship with him.

 He may not be perfect, but you can find something that makes him stand out as a father or a human being in general.
-His weaknesses are obvious to you but what are his strengths?
+His weaknesses may be obvious to you.
+However, what are his strengths?

-What legacy would you like to leave for the next generation?
+What legacy are you leaving for the next generation?
 Are you that bridge to a brighter future for fathers?
-More needs to be done to develop a culture of strong men instead of pushing them farther into absenteeism.
+Moreover, we need to develop a culture of strong men instead of pushing them farther into absenteeism.

-Many have made that decision all by themselves.
-They may be doing the best they know how based on what was modeled for them.
+Many fathers are doing the best they know how based on what was modeled for them.
 Or they may be forced into a position of negligence.

 For those of us who know we have a reason to celebrate our fathers and other men who have stepped up to the plate, show them some love.

-There is a place for everyone of us in this life.
+There’s a place for everyone of us in this life.
 We don’t have to agree with each other on anything.
 That’s one fact we can agree on.
-The truth is fathers are a major part in the equation of life.
+The truth is, fathers are a major part in the equation of life.

-All fathers do not perform equally.
-Some people will celebrate their value while others will not.
+All fathers do not perform equally, and some people will celebrate their value while others will not.

 Your opinion matters to you from your side of the fence.
-Celebrate your father if you so desire.
-Don’t if you choose not to.
+Celebrate your father if you so desire or don’t if you choose not to.
 On the bigger scale of life, fathers matter.
-You do.
-We all do.
+You do because we all do.

-I am among the tribe that chooses to celebrate my father, Hector George Campbell.
-He has an influential impact on my life.
-He always has from as far back as I can remember.
+I’m among the tribe that chooses to celebrate my father, Hector George Campbell.
+He has an influential impact on my life, and always has from as far back as I can remember.

-That’s why Faher’s Day means so much to me.
+That’s why Father’s Day means so much to me.
 I look up to him and am thankful for his role in bringing me into the world.
-He has helped to shape me into who I am and aspire to be.
+Moreover, he has helped to shape me into who I am and aspire to be.

 My primary reason for writing this article, “Why Is Father’s Day Important? | Even if He Doesn’t Know Best,” is to show my appreciation for fathers in general and my own, in particular.

-If you are someone who celebrates your father, biological or not, share your success story with our readers.
+If you’re someone who celebrates your father, biological or not, share your success story with our readers.
 Help to make a difference.
 Please feel free to leave your comments below.

 Please give this article some love and share it with someone who cares to celebrate their father or father figure in their lives.